Boi (slang)

-Boi (plural: bois) is slang within gay male and butch and femme communities for several sexual or gender identities.
-In some lesbian communities, there is an increasing acceptance of variant gender expression, as well as allowing people to identify as a boi.
+Boi (plural: bois) is slang within butch and femme and gay male communities for several sexual or gender identities.

 The term has also been used, independently of any meaning related to sexuality, as an alternate spelling for boy.

+The term is also used in Wales (United Kingdom), particularly in the north, as a familiar term of address or greeting to anyone, regardless of gender or sexual orientation.
+The plural is bois, and may be addressed to a mixed, or any single sex, group.

 Usage

 In the LGBT community

-The term boi may be used to denote a number of other sexual orientations and possibilities that are not mutually exclusive:
+The term boi may be used to denote a number of sexual orientations and possibilities that are not mutually exclusive: